ILIAS-eLearning/ILIAS/docs/development/language.md

 ILIAS Language Handling
 =======================
 ILIAS offers multi-language support for the user interface of ILIAS.
+Language handling in ILIAS is realised by the [Language](../../Services/Language/README.md) service.

 # Guidelines
 1. All language entries are text strings and stored in language files in the